 Region Stockholm aims to reduce the energy consumption in healthcare properties by 10% from 2011-2021 and 30% to 2030.
-To achieve this, energy consumption for both property and the healthcare operations which are undertaken there needs to be measured and interpreted more efficiently.
+There is however no unified system to measure, analyze and coordinate the total energy use for both property and the healthcare operations which are undertaken.

 The project will develop digital solutions enabling analysis of energy use for both property management and healthcare operations.

 Project Energy efficient healthcare is a collaboration between Region Stockholm with Locum and Danderyds sjukhus, KTH, Vattenfall, Ericsson and Telia.

 A pre-study has been completed, in collaboration with Vinnova.
 The innovation project under way is funded by ViableCities, a strategic innovation program supported by Vinnova, Energimyndigheten and Formas.